tvpollet/tvpollet.github.io/_pages/thesis_topics.md

 * Projects on the 'Dark Triad' of personality (Narcissism, Machiavellianism, Psychopathy - unless they are dealing with well thought out replications).
 * Projects on attachment theory and/or psychological trauma.
 * Projects on sleep.
-* Projects on autism.
+* Projects on autism or neurodivergence.
 * Projects on body attractiveness, face perception, etc.
 * Projects on birth order (unless they would be replication style projects, especially relating to family relationships or jealousy).
-* Projects on social media addiction (but see the example of meta-analysing the reliability of one of these scales).
 * Projects on aggression, violence, rape, sexual violence.
 * Projects on human-animal relationships.
 * Projects on stress and mental health (unless they are dealing with social network analysis).
 * Projects on Instagram/Facebook/TikTok (unless they are dealing with social network analysis, or exceptions listed above).
 * Projects on addiction, smoking, alcohol, drug consumption (unless they are dealing with social network analysis).
+This includes projects on social media addiction (but see the example of meta-analysing the reliability of one of these scales).
 * Projects on social identity, ethnicity, and/or intergroup behaviour (unless these are related to social network analysis or well thought out replication projects).
 * Projects on sexual orientation, gender identity, masculinity/femininity, 2D:4D ratios (unless these are related to social network analysis or well thought out replication projects).